 In this section of the site you'll find lots of useful worksheets to help you solve proportion problems and solve ratio problems.

 We explain what ratio is and how children in KS2 are taught to solve problems involving ratio.

-What is proportion?
+What is proportion in maths?

 We explain what proportion is and how children are taught about proportion from Year 4, giving examples of the kinds of problems involving proportion they might be asked to solve.

 How to use a SATs past paper: KS2 maths

 Help your child get to grips with their KS2 maths SATs test format by completing past papers at home.
 Our parent's guide offers guidance on how to administer the test, from the equipment your child needs to what examiners are looking for to award top marks.

 Solving ratio problems tutorial

 Let our digital teacher show you two different methods to work out ratios – then have a go yourself with our on-screen exercises!